 I met Macleod (M) in the Anchor 90 minutes before our agreed departure time.
-This gave us an opportunity to chat with Bobby P (who was in there after work) about various topics - including the recent CPO vote re Stamford Bridge and why Will Hendry's nickname could be Ali G - and to present Landlord Joe with the latest exhibits for the Anchor scarf museum (a light blue and white Chemnizter one and a black, blue and yellow Carl Zeiss Jena one).
+This gave us an opportunity to chat with Bobby P (who was in there after work) about various topics - including the recent CPO vote re Stamford Bridge and why Will Hendry's nickname could be Ali G - and to present Landlord Joe with the latest exhibits for the Anchor scarf museum (a light blue and white Chemnizter one and a black, blue, and yellow Carl Zeiss Jena one).
 Logic arrived only a minute late (remarkable!), so we were just waiting on our designated driver.
-Now, Les has travelled from the likes of Leicester and Erith to watch the Magpies - so his durability is not to be questioned but - like Logic, his time-keeping can leave much to be desired.
+Now, Les has travelled from the likes of Leicester and Erith to watch the Magpies, and so his durability cannot to be questioned, but - like Logic - his time-keeping can leave much to be desired.
 It was getting to the stage where we were debating not going - and instead watching the Champions League games on TV - when he finally walked through the door, nearly an hour late.
 Apparently an accident at junction 8/9 of the M4 was the cause of his tardy arrival.
 There was no way we would make the 7:30 kick off now but, with a clear run down the M4 to Bristol, we would be there in time for the second half.
 As it happened, Les made decent time and we entered the piecemeal rugby ground just as Rovers scored to go 2-0 up, with about 15 minutes left of the first period.

-On a personal level, it was a truly memorable night; seeing the MUFC flags hanging in the Blackthorn End and the black and white shirts of Maidenhead playing at a league ground (and not just any league ground!).
-It re-emphasised my thoughts that seeing United play at a league ground in the FA Cup is the real Holy Grail, not Aldershot Town (for the 19th time overall) at York Road (with the away fans - by shameful necessity - being allocated the Bell End).
+On a personal level, it was a truly memorable night: seeing the MUFC flags hanging in the Blackthorn End and the black and white shirts of Maidenhead playing at a league ground (and not just any league ground!).
+It re-emphasised my thought that seeing United play at a league ground in the FA Cup is the real Holy Grail, not Aldershot Town (for the 19th time overall) at York Road (with the away fans - by shameful necessity - being allocated the Bell End).

 Anyway, aside from MUFC flags hanging in the Blackthorn End, it had also been an enjoyable evening due to the fact it was an open and entertaining game played on the deck by two talented and confident teams.
-The Rovers side contained young professionals such as Darren Jefferies and Lamar Powell (both of whom have featured in the first team squad this season) and other highly-rated prospects such as Alefe Santos, Ellis Harrison, Sam Kamara and Shaquille Hunter (the latter only 16 years-old, on the bench for the first team last weekend, and thought to be a better prospect than youngest-ever Rovers player; Scott Sinclair).
+The Rovers side contained young professionals such as Darren Jefferies and Lamar Powell (both of whom have featured in the first team squad this season) and other highly-rated prospects such as Tom Lockyer, Alefe Santos, Ellis Harrison, Sam Kamara and Shaquille Hunter (the latter only 16-years-old, on the bench for the first team last weekend, and thought to be a better prospect than youngest-ever Rovers player: Scott Sinclair).
 Hunter clearly had some tricks but was well-shackled throughout by both Maidenhead full-backs, particularly the left-sided one.

 Went to the Mem tonight and was rewarded with the best game of football I have seen this season.